 With keyhole questions, you are presented with a 3-D object and you must determine through which of five openings this object can pass.
-It pass through the opening in any orientation, but it cannot be rotated.

 This question type presents you with two projections of an object.
 You are expected to determine the third.

-In angle ranking questions, you are presented with four angles, labeled 1-4.
+Here, you are presented with four angles, labeled 1-4.
 You are required to rank the angles in increasing order.